norelinorth/norelinorth.github.io/_posts/2025-10-17-ai_journal_validation.md

 **Q: How long does batch processing take for 10,000 entries?**
 A: Approximately 20-30 minutes depending on server performance and number of rules enabled.

-**Q: Is there a mobile app?**
-A: Not yet.
-Planned for 2026.
-Current web UI is mobile-responsive for viewing, but creation/approval best on desktop.

 ---

 **Thank you for using Journal Validation!**

-If this app saves you time, catches errors, or prevents fraud, please ⭐ star our GitHub repository and share with others in the ERPNext community.
+If this app saves you time, catches errors, or prevents fraud, please ⭐ star my GitHub repository and share with others in the ERPNext community.

 Together we're making ERPNext the most robust and intelligent ERP platform available.